Young@Heart (film): Awards and nominations

 In addition to the Audience Award at the Los Angeles Film Festival, the film won the Rose d'Or for Best Art Documentary and the Audience Awards at the Atlanta Film Festival and the Warsaw International Film Festival.

-DVD release
+Home release

 20th Century Fox Home Entertainment released the film on DVD on 16 September 2008.
 This release is in anamorphic widescreen format, with audio tracks in English and Spanish and subtitles in English, Spanish, and French.
-Bonus features include: Young@Heart Goes to Hollywood (a short piece about the group performing at a theater in Hollywood), eight deleted scenes, and the full versions of two music videos that were shown in the film in an edited form (Young@Heart performing the Talking Heads' "Road to Nowhere" and the group performing a medley of the Bee Gees' "Stayin' Alive" and Gloria Gaynor's "I Will Survive").
+Bonus features include: Young@Heart Goes to Hollywood (a short piece about the group performing at a theater in Hollywood), eight deleted scenes, and the full versions of two music videos that were shown in the film in an edited form (Young@Heart performing Talking Heads' "Road to Nowhere" and the group performing a medley of the Bee Gees' "Stayin' Alive" and Gloria Gaynor's "I Will Survive").